 Canadian Physiotherapy Examination

-In January 2026, the Canadian Alliance of Physiotherapy Regulators (CAPR) will launch a single licensure examination.
+In January 2026, the Canadian Alliance of Physiotherapy Regulators (CAPR) launched a single licensure examination.
 The Board of the Nova Scotia Regulator of Physiotherapy supports adoption of CAPR’s single licensure examination in principle.
-Effective February 28, 2026 the Canadian Physiotherapy Examination (CPTE) will be the only pathway to full licensure available in Nova Scotia.
+Effective February 28, 2026, the Canadian Physiotherapy Examination (CPTE) will be the only pathway to full licensure available in Nova Scotia.
+Therefore, the Interim Competency Evaluation process is no longer offered.

 The single licensure examination will: